LmaoLover/LmaoBot/README.md

 ## How to Make Bot

-### Use python3 and ch.py
+### Use python >=3.8.1 and chatango-lib

-Look at `Dockerfile` to get see what libraries you need.
-We are using an updated version of ch.py: [TheClonerx/ch.py](https://github.com/TheClonerx/ch.py)
+Look at `requirements.txt` to get see what libraries you need.
+The current bot is `async.py` and uses a modified version of chatango-lib: [LmaoLover/chatango-lib](https://github.com/LmaoLover/chatango-lib)

-Even this version of ch.py has a crucial flaw which we have fixed using [a dank hack](https://github.com/LmaoLover/LmaoBot/commit/c3a5aa8a9dfe120f2320cbcec4a1cc6a6118ccb1).
-This hack did not last and was replaced with [the elaborate hack](https://github.com/LmaoLover/LmaoBot/commit/77adffab35e0d8b1d930a7327b035c3661e8af17).
-If your bot sometimes misses messages it is probably due to how ch.py handles `b` and `u` raw messages, so apply the hacks and it will be fixed.
+This library uses `asyncio` and has many advantages over the old version, but requires working in async style.

+### About ch.py

+The old version is `bot.py` which uses an updated version of ch.py: [TheClonerx/ch.py](https://github.com/TheClonerx/ch.py)

+This library has issues with reconnecting when kicked from the chatango servers, and cannot handle messages in parallel.

 ### Python exceptions